-If your district is interested in opening a new public preschool program, please refer to the following steps.
+If your district is interested in opening a new, or expanding a current public preschool program, please refer to the following steps.

 - Complete the Maine DOE Preschool Planning Survey available on-line in the fall of the year before opening.
 The survey link will be provided and a deadline announced in the Maine DOE News in September of each year.

 - Become familiar with Chapter 124: Basic Approval Standards: Public Preschool Programs.

 - Complete the on-line application and submit to Maine DOE by April 30 for a fall opening date.

 - Applications will be reviewed and districts will be notified by a letter of approval from Maine DOE.

 - Users can access a PDF version of the application here.

 Nicole Madore, Early Childhood Specialist, is available for on-site consultation, meetings with district staff and community members, resources, phone calls and email.
 Do not hesitate to contact her with any questions or concerns.

 Public Preschool Teachers must hold an Early Childhood 081 (Birth-5) endorsement or a conditional 081 endorsement.

 Assistant Teachers must hold a minimum of an Educational Technician II Authorization and obtain a Level 4 status on the Maine Roads to Quality Registry within 3 years.